-A. Home-buyers who wish to purchase a new build property when they cannot otherwise afford one in their area because they have an insufficient combination of the income and deposit needed to secure the level of mortgage required.
+A. Those who wish to buy a new build house and are struggling to afford one in their area, perhaps due to their income and the amount of deposit needed to secure the level of mortgage required.

-These include first-time buyers who are trying to get onto the property ladder, and ‘second-movers’, needing to move up the ladder to a bigger home.
-These loans are not available for Buy-to-Let landlords or second homeowners.
+This could be first time buyers who are trying to get onto the property ladder, or ‘second-steppers’, needing to move up the ladder to a bigger home.
+These loans are not available for buy-to-let landlords or second homeowners.

 Q. Who is eligible – and for what types of property?

 A. Existing homeowners and first time buyers

 - Buyers with a minimum deposit of 5% of the purchase price

 - Buyers who are borrowing from a participating lender

 - Available in England on new build properties worth up to £600,000, up to £400,000 in Scotland and £300,000 for the version in Wales

 - Available on residential properties

 A. You'll need to put down a deposit of at least 5% of the property price.
 The government will give you an equity loan for up to 20%, interest-free, for the first five years, and you'll need a mortgage of 75% to cover the rest.